 After the initial make-up, you meet up with David Reeves about four weeks later for a raw fitting.
 Because David works closely with the factory making the suit, he can do fittings that most made-to-measure services just can’t offer.
 Things are done close by in Brooklyn, and David will actually go through a process of two to three fittings for a custom suit.
 Also, unusually for made-to-measure, David Reeves does draft up a paper pattern for each client that he stores for future orders.
 So, rather than having to order a suit, have some significant alterations done, and then fix them up front on the next order, you can sort of tweak things as you go from the beginning.

-Again what struck me was attention to detail.
+Again, what struck me was attention to detail.
 The finishing at David Reeves is all top notch, and certainly a step above what most factories are turning out.
-You’re getting finely trimmed edges and seams inside the coats and trousers, tree-trunk-like button shanks, etc. Button holes and buttons are sewn by hand, collars are sewn by hand, and notably “we don’t charge extra for all these little things, like buttonholes, ticket pockets, etc. None of that.”
+You’re getting finely trimmed edges and seams inside the coats and trousers, tree-trunk-like button shanks, and so forth.
+Button holes and buttons are sewn by hand; collars are sewn by hand, and notably “we don’t charge extra for all these little things, like buttonholes, ticket pockets, etc. None of that.”

 6000 Stitches – The David Reeves Bespoke Suit